petraratkai/ISSIE_DrawBlock/README-tl319.md

 Similar problems to onSegment and orientation, very small function that could be defined locally without causing significant clutter in the code.

 **renderSegment**
-This is likely the worst function in the section of code, it is highly unreadable consisting of around 150 lines.
-This function could have been simplified significantly by breaking up subsections of its functionality into external functions.
-Beyond this its actual implementation is also overly complex.
+This function could have been simplified significantly by breaking up subsections of its functionality into external functions, as it is currently relatively unreadable.
+Furthermore its implementation could be significantly improved by using List.Map etc as opposed to repeatedly appending.

 **singleWireView**, **view**
 Both functions are nearly entirely undocumented, this is especially bad as these two functions dictate the rendering and so their ease of use and understanding are critical.